-Table 18-4.
+Table 20-4.
 BDM registers

-- The INSTRUCTION register content is determined by the type of background command being executed. - The STATUS register indicates BDM operating conditions. - The SHIFT register contains data being received or transmitted via the serial interface. - The ADDRESS register is temporary storage for BDM commands. - The CCRSAV register preserves the content of the CPU12 CCR while BDM is active.
+The content of the INSTRUCTION register is determined by the type of background command being executed.
+The STATUS register indicates BDM operating conditions.
+The SHIFT register contains data being received or transmitted via the serial interface.
+The ADDRESS register is temporary storage for BDM commands.
+The CCRSAV register preserves the content of the CPU12 CCR while BDM is active.